SitecorePowerShell/Book/README.md

 By no means is this book a complete and authoritative guide to all things SPE, but we sure hope to provide you enough to be effective.

-We've also maintained a fairly comprehensive list of links to [blogs and videos][2] to help you on your journey to SPE awesomeness.
+We also maintaine a comprehensive list of links to [blogs and videos][2] to help you on your journey to SPE awesomeness.
 Happy coding!

 Development Team: